 I obtained his BSc in Biology from the University of Málaga (Spain) and then moved to the

-University of Exeter (UK) for my PhD in Quantitative Biology with Prof. Robert Beardmore.
-Here I focused on the adaptation of Escherichia coli to antibiotics as a function of drug concentration, and spatial organisation by combining mathematical modelling, experimental evolution, molecular biology, and algorithm development.
-To study the relationship between spatial organisation of E. coli and emergence of resistant mutants, I co-developed a device to track the the growth of bacteria on Petri dishes, technology that he would later use to develop the light modulator (LIMO®).
+University of Exeter (UK) for my Ph.D. in Quantitative Biology with Prof. Robert Beardmore.
+Here I focused on the adaptation of Escherichia coli to antibiotics as a function of drug concentration, and spatial organization by combining mathematical modeling, experimental evolution, molecular biology, and algorithm development.
+To study the relationship between the spatial organization of E. coli and the emergence of resistant mutants, I co-developed a device to track the growth of bacteria on Petri dishes, a technology that he would later use to develop the light modulator (LIMO®).

 Feel free to get in touch!

 Learn more at Google Scholar

 Contact Carlos at rc /dot/ reding at ronininstitute "dot" org